-Apply a sleeve retainer compound of your choice (optional if not repairing a cracked block) to the outside diameter of the sleeve, then either press or carefully drive the sleeve into the block.
+Apply a sleeve retainer compound of your choice (optional if not repairing a cracked block) to the outside diameter of the sleeve.

 With a long sharp file, remove any sleeve protrusion that would cause head gasket problems, or deck the block with a mill.
 If you don’t want to mill the block you might try stoning the top deck of the block as a finishing touch.
 I like to use a hard griddle stone or a soft knife sharpening stone.
 Finally, chamfer the top inside diameter of the sleeve.